China stocks rise as Shanghai says 'victory' against COVID getting closer | Business

 - China

-** For the week, the CSI300 index gained 2%, its biggest jump in six weeks since Shanghai entered a city-wide lockdown, while the Shanghai Composite Index climbed the most in three months, up 2.8%. ** Shanghai's deputy mayor, Wu Qing, said in a news conference that "victory" was getting closer but the fight against China's biggest-ever COVID outbreak "still requires the joint exertions of every citizen".
+** For the week, the CSI300 index gained 2%, its biggest jump in six weeks, since Shanghai entered a city-wide lockdown.
+The Shanghai Composite Index climbed the most in three months, up 2.8%.
+The Hang Seng index edged down 0.5% for the week, while the China Enterprises Index was almost flat.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)